LIT-Protocol/js-sdk/packages/wasm/README.md

 ### Building

-This package contanis scripts for building the `rust` souce into `WebAssembly` and correctly encoding the binary artifact.
+This package contanis scripts for building the `rust` source into `WebAssembly` and correctly encoding the binary artifact.
 To perform the entire build / encoding operations you can run `rust:build`.
 If you wish to only produce the `WebAssembly` binding you can see the `rust` [README](./rust//README.md) for build information.